ooni/spec/backends/th-007-nwcth.md

 The Probe will test all the endpoints indicated by the test helper.

-We assume that the Probe can reach the test helper.
-The companion spec for the Probe should define what happens when this assumption is false.
+This specification does not mean to imply that the new Web Connectivity requires a test helper to function.
+It is out of the scope of this spec to discuss this problem.
+We will discuss it in a companion spec that covers the client side implementation of the new test.

 ## Semantics